 Section 2: The Muscular System

 The muscular system consists of more than 600 muscles specialized to help the body move and keep you alive.
 A muscle is an organ that can contract and relax, providing the force necessary to move the body.
-Muscle tissue is made up of fibers or fused muscle cells which are able to shorten.
+Muscle tissue is made up of fibers or fused muscle cells that can shorten.
 The shortening of these fibers is called a contraction.
 Each fiber is made up of smaller units called myofibrils, which are made up of thick and thin proteins called myosin and actin.
-It’s the interaction of these proteins that makes your muscles contract.
+It’s the interaction of these proteins that make your muscles contract.
 Almost all the movement in your body occurs because of muscle contraction.

 - What is a muscle?